 6-Inches

-The size of back patch begins from 6 inches to anywhere up to 14 inches.
-A 6-inch big is also used in front of the varsity but not common in front or side panels of any other garment.
+The size of the back patch ranges from 6 inches to 14 inches.
+A 6-inch size is also used in front of the varsity, but is not common in front or side panels of any other garment.

 10-Inches